Collect Rent Online → Report Rent for Free

 If you want an easy process that is not only ideal for your business but also easy for your renters, collecting rent through a property management system is your best bet.
 Having a system where everything is in one place for your rental property business will ensure you are organized and efficient.
 Here are some of the perks of using an online rent payment system:

-- You can collect additional payments such as security deposits and late fees
+- You can collect additional payments such as security deposits and late fees.

-- No contact or collection necessary
+- There is no contact or collection necessary.

 How to Collect Rent Online